-🧐 Owlet Owlet Baby Care creates smart monitor tools that allow parents to better care for their baby in the home.
+Owlet Baby Care creates smart monitor tools that allow parents to better care for their baby in the home.
 They proactively shifted their marketing mix to focus on agile, digital-first strategies, allowing them to hero their digitally-savvy sleep training product, Dream Lab, to offset any potential supply chain delays with their other products.
+As part of this strategy, they utilised Display campaigns to create awareness and shifted Search Ad copy to capture demand.

+hily

-As part of this strategy, they utilized Display campaigns to create awareness and shifted Search Ad copy to capture demand. hily Hily, an online dating app that uses machine learning to match prospective partners, wanted to raise awareness of its social features and promote connectivity during stay-at-home orders while users couldn't meet in person.
-Their "Stay Safe, Date From Home" campaign boosted installs +80% by using App Campaigns to reach users interested in video chats and "digital dating."
+Hily, an online dating app that uses machine learning to match prospective partners, wanted to raise awareness of its social features and promote connectivity during stay-at-home orders while users couldn't meet in person.
+Their "Stay Safe, Date From Home" campaign boosted installs +80% by using App campaigns to reach users interested in video chats and "digital dating."

-+80% increase in installs Next fine-tune your creative and media with these best practices
+Next fine-tune your creative and media with these best practices